-The municipality, based on the criteria for the recommendation of the local health authority provided under subsections c. and d. of section 5 of P.L.1999, c.336 (C.56:8-96), may suspend the license for 90 days or may revoke the license if it is determined at the hearing that the pet shop: (1) failed to maintain proper hygiene and exercise reasonable care in safeguarding the health of animals in its custody or (2) sold a substantial number of animals that the pet shop knew, or reasonably should have known, to be unfit for purchase.
+- the pet shop: (1) failed to maintain proper hygiene and exercise reasonable care in safeguarding the health of animals in its custody or 3 (2) sold a substantial number of animals that the pet shop knew, or reasonably should have known, to be unfit for purchase. - d.

-- d.
 The municipality may issue a license for a pet shop that permits the pet shop to sell pet supplies for all types of animals, including cats and dogs, and sell animals other than cats and dogs but restricts the pet shop from selling cats or dogs, or both. - e.
-Every pet shop licensed in the State shall submit annually and no later than May 1 of each year records of the total number of cats and dogs, respectively, sold by the pet shop each year to the municipality in which it is located, and the municipality shall provide this information to the local health authority. - f.
-Within one year after the effective date of P.L., c.
-(C) (pending before the Legislature as this bill), every shelter, pound, or kennel operating as a shelter or pound operating in the State shall demonstrate to its licensing municipality and the Department of Health, in the manner prescribed by the department, that the shelter, pound, or kennel operating as a shelter or pound: - 40 (1) has a director, properly trained and certified, or designated, 41 pursuant to sections 11 and 12 of P.L., c.
-(C.) (pending 42 before the Legislature as this bill); and - 43 (2) is otherwise in compliance with the applicable provisions of 44 P.L., c.
-(C. ) (pending before the Legislature as this - 45 bill).
+Every pet shop licensed in the State shall submit annually and no later than May 1 of each year records of the total number of cats and dogs, respectively, sold by the pet shop each year to the municipality in which it is located, and the municipality shall provide this information to the local health authority. - 14 f.
+Within one year after the effective date of 15 P.L. , c.
+(C) (pending before the Legislature as this bill), every 16 shelter, pound, or kennel operating as a shelter or pound operating in 17 the State shall demonstrate to its licensing municipality and the 18 Department of Health, in the manner prescribed by the department, 19 that the shelter, pound, or kennel operating as a shelter or pound: - 20 (1) has a director, properly trained and certified, or designated, 21 pursuant to sections 11 and 12 of P.L., c.
+(C.) (pending 22 before the Legislature as this bill); and - (2) is otherwise in compliance with the applicable provisions of P.L., c.
+(C.) (pending before the Legislature as this bill). - 26 (cf: P.L.2012, c.17, s.5)